Assessments

 Assessment programs are a Direct Service program - a program that meets with a youth a few times to conduct a singular service, in this case, to evaluate the youth to identify mental health and/or behavioral risks and needs.
 Programs may use any number of different assessment tools to assess the risks and needs of the youth and provide recommendations for services for prevention and intervention.
 Under Assessment programs are also Assessment Centers, which are a location where staff can meet with youth to complete the evaluations, and Referral Services, which are agencies that help youth and families find services within their communities based on their assessed needs.

-As part of our yearly evaluations for Community-based Juvenile Services Aid funded programs in fiscal year 2024, the JJI developed evaluation matrices to categorize important processes and outcomes for each program type evaluated.
-The following categories describe the important program processes and outcome indicators for assessment and referral services programs.
+As part of our yearly evaluations for Community-based Juvenile Services Aid funded programs in fiscal year 2025, the JJI, in partnership with the NCC, developed evaluation matrices to categorize important outcomes for each program type evaluated.
+The following categories describe the important program outcome indicators for assessment and referral programs.
 These categories can be used to assess the standing of a program in terms of whether it is successfully applying best practices and meeting expectations or common goals for such programs.
-For additional resources or to access articles referenced below, contact the JJI at unojji@unomaha.edu.

 Additional resources